-Included with this soil in mapping are a few intermingled areas of Houston Black, Heiden, and Lewisville soils.
-The included soils make up about 5 to 10 percent of this map unit.
+Included with this soil in mapping are a few intermingled areas of Normangee and Wilson soils.
+The included soils make up about 10 to 20 percent of this map unit.

-This soil has medium potential for production of crops, but it is limited for this use by low natural fertility.
-The main crops are cotton and grain sorghum, but small grain is also grown.
-The major objectives of management are controlling erosion and improving tilth.
-Terracing and growing high-residue crops help control erosion and maintain tilth.
+This soil has low potential for production of crops.
+The major crops are grain sorghum, cotton, and hay.
+The objectives in management are improving tilth, maintaining fertility, and controlling erosion.
+Terracing, growing crops that produce large amounts of residue, and growing deeprooted legumes help to control erosion and maintain tilth.

-This soil has high potential for pasture.
-It is well suited to improved bermudagrass, kleingrass, and weeping lovegrass.
-Proper management includes fertilization, weed control, and controlled grazing.
+This soil has medium potential for pasture.
+It is well suited to coastal bermudagrass, common bermudagrass, and weeping lovegrass.
+Proper pasture management includes fertilization, weed control, and controlled grazing.

 This soil has high potential for range.
-The climax plant community is a mixture of tall and mid grasses and an overstory of scattered elm, hackberry, and oak trees.
+The climax plant community is a mixture of tall and mid grasses and an overstory of a few live oak, elm, and hackberry trees along the streams and occasionally in motts.

 This soil has low potential for most urban uses.
-Its most restrictive limitations are shrinking and swelling with changes in moisture, slow percolation, and high corrosivity to uncoated steel.
-Potential for recreation is medium.
-The clayey surface layer is the most restrictive limitation for this use.
-Potential for both openland and rangeland wildlife habitat is medium.
-Capability subclass IIIe; Clay Loam range site.
+Its most restrictive limitations are shrinking and swelling with changes in moisture, corrosivity to uncoated steel, and slow percolation.
+The potential for recreation is medium.
+The very slow permeability and slope are the most restrictive limitations for this use.
+Potential for both openland and rangeland wildlife habitats is medium.
+Capability subclass IVe; Claypan Prairie range site.